 Land should be categorised as a sportsground under section 36 (4) of the Act if the land is used or proposed to be used primarily for active recreation involving organised sports or the playing of outdoor games.

 Application

-footprint of the tennis courts and will enable the continued use of this space for active and organised sports.
+The Sportsground categorisation applies to the footprint of the tennis courts and will enable the continued use of this space for active and organised sports.

 The core objectives for management of community land categorised as a sportsground are: